Now that spring is here, more people are getting outside and participating in recreational activities.

 The most common eye injury I see from cycling is exposure keratitis, which damages the cornea’s epithelial cells from wind and UV light.
 Cyclists with a propensity for dry eyes are at higher risk for this condition, so putting a lubricating drop in your eyes before and during your ride can be helpful.

-Injury to the eyes from flying debris, insects, or branches when cycling is also common.
+Eye injuries from flying debris, insects, or branches while cycling are also common.
 Always wear sunglasses to prevent these injuries.

 When to See an Ophthalmologist